-At the Local Authority Rural Event in July 2023, it was put forward that Rural County Durham potentially faces a critical shortage of affordable housing.
+Rural County Durham faces a critical shortage of affordable housing.
 DCA believe no one should be disadvantaged due to where they live, but too many people in rural areas are forced to move away due to high costs or lack of availability.

 In recent decades, County Durham has lost 3,000 affordable homes through schemes like Right to Buy or from demolitions.
 Second home ownership is also a problem, causing rising house prices and rents.
 Very few affordable housing projects have been developed to compensate for this loss.
 Other rural areas in the UK have successfully addressed similar challenges, so it’s time for us to act.
 The Rural Housing Enabler Programme gives County Durham a chance to assess the situation, give local communities a voice and support more affordable housing.